fengshun124/SinoGlyphBench/README.md

   --skip-figures
 ```

-Remove `--skip-figures` when you want the rendered catalog figures as well as the JSON catalog.
+This example skips figure generation.
+Remove `--skip-figures` to render catalog figures alongside the JSON catalog.

-### Build The Perturbed Corpus
+### Build the Obfuscated Corpus

-The corpus builder applies the character catalog to annotated moderation examples and separates obfuscations into anchor and background positions.
-By default it reads `data/corpus/annotated.json` and writes `data/corpus/obfuscated.json`.
-The output preserves each example's `id` and `text` and adds an `obfuscations` object with `anchor`, `background`, and `obf_density` fields so you can map obfuscations back to the original examples.
+The corpus builder applies the character catalog to annotated examples and separates anchor and background obfuscations.
+By default, it reads `data/corpus/annotated.json` and writes `data/corpus/obfuscated.json`.
+The output preserves each example's `id` and `text`, then adds `anchor`, `background`, and `obf_density` fields under `obfuscations`.

 ```bash
 python src/cli.py corpus
 ```

-Fully customized example:
+Example with explicit paths:

 ```bash
 python src/cli.py corpus \